jlan84/linear-algebra-assignment/sprint.md

 Linear Algebra
 ===================================
-In this sprint, we will be doing a numpy focused linear algebra overview.
+In this exercise, we will be doing a numpy focused linear algebra overview.

 This will cover all of the basic operations you can do with matrices, as well as some properties of linear algebra with relevant machine learning.